Considition/2020-JavaScript/readme.md

 # StarterKit JavaScript Considition 2020
 This is the StarterKit for Considition 2020, a help to get going as quickly as possible with the competition.
 The StarterKit contains four main parts.
  - **The Main Program:** This is where you implement your solution.
 There is already an example solution implemented that works out of the box, but you will have to develop it further to get a better score.
  - **The Game Layer:** A wrapper between the API and the Main Program.
 Helps you with formatting the input to the API and keep an updated game state.
  - **The API:** A representation of the REST-API that the game is played with.
 Can be used directly or through the Game Layer.
  - **The Game State:** A representation of the Game State and the information about the current game.

 Each part us described in greater detail below.
 The competition itself is also described on [Considition.com/rules](considition.com/rules).
+# Installation and running.
+Run *npm install* and run main.js.
 # Main Program
 The Main Program is a simple loop.
 Each run of the program does the following:
  - Create a new game